 - Three credits in three weeks

-- Meal plan that covers breakfast, lunch, and dinner every day
+- Meal plan that covers breakfast, lunch, and dinner Monday through Friday

 Connect with your Global Advisor to start planning.
 Apply by the application deadline.